 Brady threw for 466 yards and two touchdowns as the Patriots scored 31 unanswered points to beat Atlanta 34-28 in overtime.
 Despite Atlanta jumping out to a 25-point lead in the third quarter, bettors trusted the Patriots and loaded up on them on in-game wagers.

-Bettors watched Brady lead the biggest comeback in Super Bowl history and lined up to cash their tickets once again to end the season.
+Sports books were packed with handicappers who watched Brady lead the biggest comeback in Super Bowl history and lined up to cash their tickets once again to end the season.

 “It was pretty quiet in the office,” said Nick Bogdanovich, U.S. Director of Trading at William Hill.
 “We were just waiting for the collapse to happen and it did.”